stohrendorf/CroftEngine/README.md

 The following people deserve some noteworthy credit.

 * Raina Audron for creating the first YouTube videos and writing the user manual.
-* [Dirk Stoecker](https://build.opensuse.org/users/dstoecker) for being the package maintainer of the openSUSE packages.
+* [Martin Hauke](https://build.opensuse.org/users/mnhauke) for being the package maintainer of the openSUSE packages.
 * [Liinx86](https://www.twitch.tv/liinx86) for being the world's first streamer streaming CroftEngine on twitch; also gave the idea for the Ghost feature.
 * Liinx86 *again* for being the first person of playing from start to finish.
 A summary of the stream can be